dfelinto/blender-manual/manual/physics/particles/mode.rst

 Edit the Simulation
 -------------------

-Switch to *Particle Edit* from the *Mode select menu* in the header of the *3D View* to edit the particle's paths/Keyframes.
-You may need to press :kbd:`T` from within the 3D View to see the *Particle Edit* panel.
+Switch to *Particle Edit* from the *Mode* select menu in the header of the 3D Viewport to edit the particle's paths/Keyframes.
+You may need to press :kbd:`T` from within the 3D Viewport to see the *Particle Edit* panel.
 Move to the frame you want to edit and use the various *Particle Edit* tools to edit your simulation.
 Work slowly, previewing your changes with :kbd:`Alt-A`, and save often so that you can go back to the previous version should something happen,